simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 <img src="../../blog/images/20230328-call1.png" width="288">

-By default, SimpleX Chat uses native iOS call interface, where allowed, to show incoming calls on the lock screen.
+By default, SimpleX Chat uses the native iOS call interface, where allowed, to show incoming calls on the lock screen.
 You can disable it:

 1. [Open app settings](./app-settings.md#opening-app-settings).
 2. Tap **Audio and Video calls**.
 3. Toggle **Use iOS call interface** off.

 **Please note**: iOS call interface allows accepting incoming calls without having to unlock the device and the app.
-If this is undesirable, please disable it – the incoming calls will show as notifications in this case.
+If this behavior is undesirable, please disable it – the incoming calls will show as notifications in this case.

 Please read [this blog post](../../blog/20230328-simplex-chat-v4-6-hidden-profiles.md#improved-audiovideo-calls) for more details.